Deepalijain126/shopping_cart/README.md

 # shopping_cart

-Developed this small front end project in React , using Redux, React-Router, React-icons, react-toast.
+Developed this small fully responsive front end project in React , using Redux, React-Router, React-icons, react-toast.

 Have practiced Redux tool kit to update the data Created Slice and store componenets as part of redux